splunk-soar-connectors/smtp/README.md

-    -   The **auth_type** parameter have below four options.
-Connector follow the authentication mechanism as per selected value of auth_type parameter.
+    -   Connector follow the authentication mechanism as per selected value of **auth_type** parameter.
+The **auth_type** parameter have below four options.
-    -   Automatic(default): While selecting auth type as Automatic the test connectivity follows below workflow
+    -   Automatic(default): The test connectivity follows the following workflow when auth type is selected as Automatic.
-        -   First, Check if all required values are present for Interactive auth then only try to connect server with **Interactive/OAuth** Authentication else jump to Basic authentication.
+        -   Firstly, It will Check if all the required values are present for Interactive auth then only try to connect to the server with **Interactive/OAuth** Authentication else jump to Basic authentication.

-        -   If the Interactive authentication fails then appropriate failure message will display.
-            Next, Check if all required values are present for Basic auth then only try to connect server with **Basic** Authentication else jump to password less authentication
+        -   If the Interactive authentication fails then appropriate failure message will be displayed.
+Next, It will check if all the required values are present for Basic auth then only try to connect to the server with **Basic** Authentication else jump to password less authentication

-        -   If Basic auth fail then fails then appropriate failure message will display.
-Finally, try to connect server with **Password Less** Authentication
+        -   If Basic auth fails then appropriate failure message will be displayed.And it will try to connect to the server with **Password Less** Authentication